oppia/oppia-android/wiki/Contributing-to-Oppia-Android.md

 - Leave a comment that describes in detail how you'll tackle it (e.g. explain which file(s) you would modify and what changes you would make), and @-mention the team lead (typically **@BenHenning**).
 If your explanation makes sense, we'll assign the issue to you.
 - Submit a PR, following the [guidance on submitting a PR](https://github.com/oppia/oppia-android/wiki/Guidance-on-submitting-a-PR).
 (Consider bookmarking this guide in your browser for easy reference.
 We also suggest bookmarking the ["my issues" page](https://github.com/issues/assigned) so that you can keep track of the issues assigned to you.)
-- If you run into any problems, feel free to create a [GitHub Discussion](https://github.com/oppia/oppia-android/discussions) and get help from the Oppia community.

 You are also welcome to tackle non-starter issues, but for those, you might need to be more independent, because we might not know how to solve them either!

 Once you've merged PRs that correspond to **two** different pre-existing GitHub issues, please fill in [this form](https://forms.gle/NxPjimCMqsSTNUgu5) to be considered for a place on a team at Oppia Android!
 A team lead will evaluate your contributions and give you access to the repository so that you can assign yourself to issues.
 (But please don't create your own issues and then make PRs for them -- that won't count.)

-## Important: Ongoing Bazel migration

-The team is in the process of migrating away from Gradle to Bazel, so while the project still has Gradle build files, they are no longer maintained and cannot be used to build the project.

-Please note that:
-- It's currently recommended that all team members use **Bazel** for their active development in Android Studio.
-While some team members use the Bazel Android Studio plugin, day-to-day Bazel development currently suffers from:
-  - Significant memory overhead that continues to grow without careful pruning (i.e. periodic shutdowns of the local Bazel build server).
-On some Linux distros or MacOS, this can result in a Kernel panic when memory is fully exhausted.
-  - Various symbolic errors throughout the codebase that can make it much more difficult to jump to specific symbols (though, unlike Gradle, all code including scripts are editable and runnable within Android Studio).
-  - Syntax highlighting errors in some instances.
-- As the team finishes the migration to Bazel, communications and instructions will be sent ahead of time, and we will continually update our documentation with the latest changes.

-## Installing the Oppia web app

-If you need to connect to a local version of the Oppia web application, check out a copy of the [Oppia web app repository](https://github.com/oppia/oppia) and get it running locally.
-This will allow you to connect to a local instance of the web app when developing locally.

-For now, you generally won't need to do this, until the Android app supports on-the-fly lesson downloading (which we're currently working on).

 ### Notes